South Korea: The Ideal School Trip Destination for History Students

 Converse with a North Korean defector

 North Korean citizens who escape the famously secretive dictatorship are automatically granted the right to resettle in the South.
 Our trip includes a question and answer session with a North Korean defector, allowing students to gain an insight into life in the DPRK, as well as the cultural upheaval that comes with journeying from North to South Korea.
+A truly remarkable part of any history school trip to Korea.

 Wander through the the gardens of Changdeokgung Palace